Finviz vs Tradingview: Rated & Ranked, Who Gets Spanked?

 Finviz Elite Review: Backtesting Results: I managed to create a system that beat the S&P 500 index handsomely over the last 24 years, returning a profit of 1,588%

-So the next step is to look at all the trades, the buy signals, the sell signals, the drawdown, the max win/loss, the win/loss ratio.
+So, the next step is to look at all the trades, the buy signals, the sell signals, the drawdown, the max win/loss, and the win/loss ratio.
 But there is none of that.
 The reporting for the backtesting service is poor and not thought through.
-I could not even see which trades were executed or what stocks were purchased.
+I could not see which trades were executed or what stocks were purchased.

 One cannot believe the backtest results when there is no evidence of every trade and the entry and exit points.
 If you want a good backtesting service, please read my detailed review and test of the best stock backtesting software.

 TradingView beats Finviz on usability, simplicity, and workflow by a large margin.
-While both Finviz and TradingView are easy to use, the different Finviz components like screening, portfolio, charting, and backtesting do not work together.
-The Finviz interface is ancient, whereas the TradingView user experience is completely seamless and is a dream to use.
+While Finviz and TradingView are easy to use, the different Finviz components, like screening, portfolio, charting, and backtesting, do not work together.
+The Finviz interface is ancient, whereas the TradingView user experience is seamless and a dream to use.

 🏁 Final Thoughts